DAP-Lab/hindustani_raga_dataset_processing/README.md

 |SS|F|9|9|18|60|
 |**All**|**5M,6F**|**9**|**109**|**199**|**664**|

-Tonic per singer is present in text files in 00\_data/02\_singer\_specific\_tonic Following are the ragas used in the recordings.
+The tonic of each singer is provided in the text files in 00\_data/02\_singer\_specific\_tonic Following are the ragas used in the recordings.
 Some raga names are abbreviated.

 | **Raga** | **#Pakad** | **#Alap** | **Duration** |
 |----------|------------|-----------|--------------|